Marketing Analytics Blog | Adverity

 So, that’s what conversion metrics are, but what marketing conversion metrics should you be tracking?
 Below we give you our list of the top conversion metrics for marketers.

 Again, pretty simple, the conversion rate is the total percentage of users reached by a particular marketing campaign or activity that went on to convert (whatever that conversion is).
-While the total conversion gives you a total value, the rate gives you a percentage value meaning you can measure how well your campaigns are performing in regards to get you you the those all important conversions.
+While the total conversion gives you a total value, the rate gives you a percentage value meaning you can measure how well your campaigns are performing, giving you a percentage value to measure how effectively your campaigns are driving conversions.

 Post-click conversion rate measures the percentage of users who, after clicking on an ad or any other link or CTA, go on to convert (be it a sale, newsletter sign-up, meeting booking, etc.).
 This rate is important because it provides insight into how well an ad or campaign is performing in converting clicks into tangible results.
 If you like, it’s the conversion metric equivalent of your standard click-through rate (CTR) but focusing on which of the clicks actually ended up supporting your business goals.